 It’s the million dollar question.
 How do you get over stage fright?
-It’s almost like a cruel joke: your mouth is bone dry and the rest of your body has sprung leaks in places where you didn’t know sweat glands even existed!
-All this while your stomach feels like it’s either left your body or turned into an anvil.
-I know this from my experiences as a stage magician in my variety act but it’s a wicked twist of fate that’s an all too common feature in most people’s lives.
+It’s like a cruel joke.
+Your mouth is bone dry while the rest of your body has sprung leaks in places where you didn’t know sweat glands even existed!
+Your stomach feels like it’s become an anvil.
+I know this from my experiences as a stage magician in my variety act.
+All these reactions to public speaking are an all too common feature in most people’s lives.
 So many people need stage fright tips!

 Yes, that’s what I’m saying: you’re not alone.
 Karen Dwyer and Marlina Davidson are researchers at the University of Nebraska-Omaha who in 2012 carried out a survey of eight hundred and fifteen college students around the topic of stage fright in public speaking.
 The survey asked students to select from a list of the most common fears including such favourites as death, deep waters, heights, money problems, flying, public speaking and getting stuck in a lift with a man eating octopus*.
 Guess which won out?
 Yes, as Seinfeld rightly pointed out, most people would rather be in the casket than giving the eulogy.